1 Integrated Curriculum

 Educational Program Objectives

-The HWCOM educational program objectives (EPOs) encompass the knowledge, skills, behaviors, and attitudes students are expected to exhibit as evidence of achievement of the competencies necessary for graduation and receipt of the MD degree.
-When applicable, these EPOs are linked to the nine domains of competence identified by the Association of American Medical Colleges (in the Physician Competency Reference Set) and HWCOM as critically important to all physicians.
+Our educational program objectives (EPOs) encompass the knowledge, skills, behaviors, and attitudes students are expected to exhibit as evidence of achieving the competencies necessary for graduation and receiving the MD degree.
+When applicable, these EPOs are linked to the nine domains of competence identified by the Association of American Medical Colleges (in the Physician Competency Reference Set) and the Herbert Wertheim College of Medicine as critically important to all physicians.

 Physician Competency Reference Set and Social Accountability

 The Association of American Medical Colleges Physician Competency Reference Set (PCRS) delineates the common competencies required of all physicians.
-All HWCOM medical students are required to demonstrate achievement in the competency domains outlined by the PCRS.
-Congruent with our mission, HWCOM adopted an additional competency—Social Accountability—that requires students to work collaboratively to meet the health needs of patients and society, demonstrate improved health outcomes, and reduce health disparities.
+All Herbert Wertheim College of Medicine medical students must demonstrate achievement in the competency domains outlined by the PCRS.
+In addition, congruent with our mission, the College of Medicine adopted an additional competency—social accountability—that requires students to work collaboratively to meet the health needs of patients and society, demonstrate improved health outcomes, and reduce health disparities.

 Core Entrustable Professional Activities for Entering Residency